buildingSMART/IFC4.x-IF/tests/PS01/readme.md

 > TODO *remains to be determined*

-None ??

 ### Expected geometry

 There should be one pyramid turned upside down:

-- of the product with `GlobalId='3RhbhoXQ53yRzPOejOTUcp'`
+- of the product with `GlobalId='3RhbhoXQ53yRzPOejOTUcp'`,
-- with its apex at position `(700.000970772933, 1570., 0.)` relative to project base point
+- with its apex at position `(700.000970772933, 1570., 0.)` relative to project base point, and
-- and base width of 5 decimeters and height of 1.5 meters.
+- and base width of 5 decimeters and height of 1.5 meters (map measurements).

 ### Control parameters

-> TODO *remains to be determined*

 The following steps should be performed in order to corroborate that the software is working as expected.

-After importing the reference file (`BC001_PS01_reference.ifc`): :construction:
+After importing the reference file (`BC001_PS01_reference.ifc`):
-- project base point shall have coordinates ??
+- project units set to meters for length and degrees for angles
 - coordinate reference system set to LV95 and LN02 as stated above
-- project units set to meters for length and degrees for angles
+- the apex of the pyramid shall have global coordinates `(2689700.000970772933, 1254570., 450.)` (up to a certain delta)

 ## Link to requirements